Fast Facts about Awana at Faith Bible Church

 - Sparks – Pick up kindergartners and 1st graders from Room 111 and 2nd graders from Room 109 by 8:15 PM.

-- T & T’s – 3rd – 6th graders are dismissed from their rooms at 8:15 PM.
+- T & T’s – 3rd – 6th graders are dismissed from the sanctuary at 8:15 PM.
 Make arrangements with your clubber for where to meet.

 Drive in Movie / Pajama night